-The report is organized as a response to questions relevant to carbon management and to a broad range of stakeholders charged with understanding and managing energy and land use.
-The questions were identified through early and continuing dialogue with these stakeholders, including scientists; decision makers in the public and private sectors, including national and sub-national government; carbon-related industries, such as energy, transportation, agriculture, and forestry; and climate policy and carbon management interest groups.
+Understanding the North American carbon budget, both sources and sinks, is critical to the United States Climate Change Science Program goal of providing the best possible scientific information to support public discussion, as well as government and private sector decision making, on key climate-related issues.
+In response, this Report provides a synthesis, integration and assessment of the current knowledge of the North American carbon budget and its context within the global carbon cycle.
+The Report is organized as a response to questions relevant to carbon management and to a broad range of stakeholders charged with understanding and managing energy and land use.
+The questions were identified through early and continuing dialogue with these stakeholders, including scientists, decision makers in the public and private sectors (e.g., national and sub-national government; carbon-related industries, including energy, transportation, agriculture, and forestry sectors; and climate policy and carbon management interest groups).

-The questions and the answers provided by this report are summarized below.
+The questions and the answers provided by this Report are summarized below.
 The reader is referred to the indicated chapters for further, more detailed, discussion.
-Unless otherwise referenced, all values, statements of findings and

-Trends in fossil-fuel use and tropical deforestation are accelerating. conclusions are taken from the chapters of this report where the attribution and citation of the primary sources can be found.
+Unless otherwise referenced, all values, statements of findings and conclusions are taken from the chapters of this Report where the attribution and citation of the primary sources can be found.